ROCm/rockbuilder/README.md

 - install
 - post-install

-By default the RockBuilder executes init, checkout, pre-configure, configure, post-configure, build, install and post-install phases for the application.
-This can be changed by specifying the command phase that is wanted to execute.
+By default the RockBuilder executes init, checkout, pre-configure, configure, post-configure, build, install, and post-install phases for the application.
+You can override this by specifying the desired command phase.
 For example:

 ```bash
 python rockbuilder.py --checkout apps/pytorch.cfg